Navigating Spouse Allowance Inheritance Tax in the UK

 • Gifts made within seven years of death are considered ‘potentially exempt transfers’ and can be exempt from inheritance tax if you survive for the full seven years.

-• Annual exemptions, such as the £3,000 annual gift allowance, can be utilised to make tax-free gifts.
+• Annual exemptions, such as the £3,000 annual gift allowance, can be utilised to make outside the scope of IHT gifts.

 • Regular gifts out of income can also be exempt from inheritance tax, provided they are made from your surplus income and do not affect your standard of living.